pdwrc/rc-light-controller/USER-GUIDE.md

 This controls the brightness of the channel when braking.
 If this is set to off, the lights will keep their current brightness when braking.

-#### Flash brightness
+#### High beam flash brightness

-This controls the brightness of the channel when "flash" is activated (i.e. the primary button is clicked when the car is moving).
-Note that the flash is only available in Smart mode.
+This controls the brightness of the channel when "high beam flash" is activated (i.e. the primary button is clicked when the car is moving).
+Note that the high beam flash is only available in Smart mode.

-If this is set to off, the lights will keep their current brightness when flash is activated.
+If this is set to off, the lights will keep their current brightness when high beam flash is activated.

 #### Left turn brightness